 The Fish Passage Working Group is meeting in 2018 and 2019 – view meeting schedule.

 Water Supply Working Group

-The Water Supply Working Group is developing information and recommendations on water supply for the Ad Hoc Committee.
+The Water Supply Working Group has been developing information and recommendations on water supply for the Ad Hoc Committee.
 The Ad Hoc formed the working group to develop and analyze detailed water supply scenarios and recommendations for managing water supply issues and concerns to inform the Ad Hoc’s discussions.
 The charge of the working group is to:

 - Identify water supply issues on Eel and Russian Rivers